zenml-io/zenml/docs/book/component-gallery/secrets-managers/secrets-managers.md

 in a secure manner.

 {% hint style="warning" %}
-We are slowly deprecating secrets managers in favor of the [centralized ZenML secrets store](../../advanced-guide/practical/secrets-management.md#centralized-secrets-store).
+We are deprecating secrets managers in favor of the [centralized ZenML secrets store](../../advanced-guide/practical/secrets-management.md#centralized-secrets-store).
 Going forward, we recommend using the secrets store instead of secrets managers to configure and store secrets.

+If you already use secrets managers to manage your secrets, please use the provided `zenml secrets-manager secrets migrate` CLI command to migrate your secrets to the centralized secrets store.

 Managing secrets through a secrets manager stack component suffers from a number of limitations, some of which are: